-- Develop a more strategic approach to careers advice and guidance - Provide more communication about the benefits of apprenticeships with different messages to students and parents.
-Employers in direct contact with career leads in schools - Ensure that everything that the Pledge does is led by the needs of local employers - Support more employers to see the benefits of employing young talent - Share best practice with employers in supporting the recruitment and engagement with young people, especially those from deprived and under-represented backgrounds
+- Develop a more strategic approach to careers advice and guidance - More communication about the benefits of apprenticeships with different messages to students and parents.
+Employers in direct contact with career leads in schools. - Trevor to add more here.....

 The IOT Board though not an independent legal entity will: